-One in 3 millennials are looking to work with an advisor in the next 12 months.
-They’re more risk averse and cautious when it comes to investing and saving than previous generations – they were young witnesses to the Great Recession in 2008, the worst economic crisis since the Great Depression.
-And a whopping 89 percent of millennials either want help from a professional to manage their retirement assets or would prefer to let a professional manage their retirement savings.
+One in 3 millennials is looking to work with an advisor in the next 12 months.
+They’re more risk-averse and cautious when it comes to investing and saving than previous generations – they were young witnesses to the Great Recession in 2008, the worst economic crisis since the Great Depression.
+And a whopping 89% of millennials either want help from a professional to manage their retirement assets or would prefer to let a professional manage their retirement savings.

 Scale your approach

 Many younger clients’ current financial needs are tied to big life moments – getting married, buying a first home or car, having children, paying off student loans, starting a business.
 Think a 401(k) for a 20- or 30-something.
 A 529 for a young family.
 A “what now” for newlyweds.

 With fewer assets, the AUM percentage approach is probably not the best route with younger clients – for you or for them.
 If you have a robo option, then you can afford to lower your fees considerably.
 For traditional services, we have seen several advisors develop a flat fee approach for a la carte services with clients who don’t quite hit their typical minimum AUM.
 For example, you might charge $250 to $300 per month for ongoing financial planning and $500 for a one-time tax planning session.

 Let’s crush a common millennial misconception.
 Self-absorbed?
 Think again.
 The millennial birth year span (1981-1996) makes the oldest millennial 27 years old during the Great Recession in 2008 – impressionable ages to develop strong feelings toward business and the economy.

 Millennials want to work with businesses that are moral and responsible members of society.
 Seventy-five percent of millennials say the environmental and social impact of companies are important to their decision-making when it comes to investing.